Democrat

 Latest Votes:

-Voted Yes On Agreeing to the Amendment on HR4367
+Voted Yes On Motion to Suspend the Rules and Pass, as Amended on HR7521

-Voted No On Agreeing to the Amendment on HR4367
+Voted Yes On Agreeing to the Resolution on HRES1065

 Recently Sponsored Bills: